Jimmy-Xu/learn-terraform/aws/demo-run-container-in-vm/start-container-with-r53/README.md

 ## about spot fleet autoscaling

-- autoscaling will update the target_capacity of fleet spot
+- autoscaling will update the target_capacity of spot fleet
 - only target_capacity can be updated, on_demand_target_capacity can not be updated
 - autoscaling only affect spot instance
+- TargetCapacity cannot be less than OnDemandTargetCapacity

 ![](images/spot-fleet-request-scale-history.jpg)